-Staffing pressures, however, remained a significant theme throughout the academic year, we lost 996 days in staff sickness over the academic year and this continues to be extremely challenging and has profound impacts.
-The students prepared to return to the examination hall and be tested, a significant time especially for the Year 13 cohort who had completed the CAG system for their Year 11 outcomes.
-Once again, it was very pleasing to see so many students move onto higher education in August, with many first generation students entering universities across the country.
+Once again, it was very pleasing to see so many students move onto higher education in August, with many first-generation students entering universities across the country.
 Students collecting GCSE results progressed to 6th Form, Post 16 Colleges or apprenticeships and once again the NEET figure is very low and remains below the national average.
+Overall results are below national comparisons and this is the main area of focus for improvement for the Trust moving forward.